penmasters/zabbix-book/docs/ch02-zabbix-installation/external-authentication.md

 _2.4 LDAP server to Zabbix_

-“Special” *Distinguished Name* (DN) *cn=ldap_search,dc=example,dc=org* is used for searching, i.e. Zabbix uses this DN to connect to LDAP server and of course when you connect to LDAP server you need to be authenticated – this is why you need to provide *Bind password*.
+“Special” _Distinguished Name_ (DN) _cn=ldap_search,dc=example,dc=org_ is used
+for searching, i.e. Zabbix uses this DN to connect to LDAP server and of course when you connect to LDAP server you need to be authenticated – this is why you need to provide _Bind password_.
 This DN should have access to a sub-tree in LDAP data hierarchy where all your users are configured.
-In our case all the users configured “under” *ou=Users,dc=example,dc=org*, this DN is called base DN and used by Zabbix as so to say “starting point” to start searching.
+In our case all the users configured “under” _ou=Users,dc=example,dc=org_, this DN is called base DN and used by Zabbix as so to say “starting point” to start searching.

 ???+ Note
 technically it is possible to bind to LDAP server anonymously, without providing a password but this is a huge breach in security as the whole users sub-tree becomes available for anonymous (unauthenticated) search, i.e. effectively exposed to any LDAP client that can connect to LDAP server over TCP.
 The LDAP server we deployed previously in Docker container does not provide this functionality.

-Click `Test` button and enter `user1` and `password` in respective fields, the test should be successful confirming Zabbix can authenticate users agains LDAP server.
+Click `Test` button and enter `user1` and `password` in the respective fields, the test should be successful confirming Zabbix can authenticate users against LDAP server.

 ???+ Note
 We can add multiple LDAP servers and use them for different `User groups`.

 To test real users login using LDAP authentication we need to create user groups and users in Zabbix.
 In Zabbix menu select `Users | User groups`.
 Make